One Hour Rosemary Focaccia Bread

 - Start off by blooming the yeast in a bowl for 5 minutes.

-- Add a cup of the flour, then once that’s added, add salt, and another 1/2-3/4 cup of flour until the dough starts to pull away from the sides of the bowl.
-Mix in the rosemary and you’re dough is finished.
+- Add a cup of the flour, then once that’s added, add salt, olive oil and another 1/2-3/4 cup of flour until the dough starts to pull away from the sides of the bowl.

 - The dough will be very sticky, but it’s nothing that a little flour won’t fix.
 Pour the dough out onto a floured surface, sprinkle some flour on top, and form into a flat disk.